These classic Peppermint Meringue Cookies are perfect for your Christmas cookie tray! Meringue drops are light, airy, festive, and easy to make.

 - Make sure the bowl, beater, and spatula you are using are squeaky clean.
 Any oily residue will prevent your meringue from reaching stiff peaks.

-- A few things you can do with the leftover egg yolks is to freeze them.
-The kitchn has an article on how to freeze egg whites and yolks.
-They also have this article with recipes to use up leftover egg yolks.
+- One thing you can do with the leftover egg yolks is to freeze them.
+The Kitchn has an article on how to freeze egg whites and yolks.
+They also have this article with recipes to use up leftover egg yolks that you might want to check out.

-- This recipe is easy but it does require a little bit a patience.
+- This meringue cookie recipe is easy, but it does require a little bit of patience.
 Add the sugar in a little bit at a time and allow it to mix in well before adding in more.
+This allows the peppermint meringues to be the perfect texture, so it’s worth it!

 These Peppermint Meringue Cookies are light, airy, and have just the right amount of peppermint.